15 Jan 7 Best Practices for Implementing a Hosted Cloud Phone System

 However, in order for voice and data to work and play well together, it is necessary to analyze and optimize the network bandwidth to ensure that it can handle the added load.
 This process involves examining aspects such as traffic flows, usage patterns, switches, speed, and more.

-It is also necessary to ensure that VoIP traffic is given priority on the network, so that call quality is consistently acceptable and sustainable.
-Ideally, prioritizing VoIP over other network activities will have a negligible impact on performance.
+It is also necessary to ensure that hosted cloud traffic is given priority on the network, so that call quality is consistently acceptable and sustainable.
+Ideally, prioritizing cloud over other network activities will have a negligible impact on performance.
 For example, instead of taking 0.7 seconds to receive an email, it might take 0.8 seconds.
 However, if prioritizing creates a noticeable lag or causes any other adverse user experience issues, then these can all be resolved by increasing the bandwidth.

 3. Install a managed router.